-How can you absorb 40 grams of protein very quickly like we discussed above if whey isolate can only be digested at 10 grams an hour?
+How can you absorb 40 grams of protein very quickly if whey isolate can only be digested at 10 grams an hour?
 Great question.
 The answer is digestive enzymes.

 Whey concentrate has lactose, which can be difficult to digest for some.
 Digestive enzymes aid in lactose digestion.
 Whey isolate has no lactose so manufacturers seeking to cut costs, leave the digestive enzymes out.
 Unfortunately, this reduces how much of their whey isolate can be absorbed.
 Amazingly, products like Dymatize Iso100 and Isopure have no digestive enzymes.

 Whey protein powder is by far the best post-workout muscle protein optimizer.
 It produces more muscle growth than any other protein.
 This results in increased speed, strength, size and power.